 The essence of carbon taxes is to make fossil fuels more expensive.
-That will motivate electricity providers to decarbonize their fuel mix and also incentivize businesses and households to become more energy-efficient.
-However, it will also add financial stress, particularly for lower-income families and/or people living in coal-dependent areas, unless the carbon tax legislation assigns at least some of the revenues to mitigate those impacts.
+That will motivate electricity providers to decarbonize their fuel mix and incentivize businesses and households to become more energy-efficient.
+However, it will also add financial stress, particularly for lower-income families and coal-dependent areas, unless some of the revenues are directed to those groups and places.

-It bears repeating that carbon taxes, to be fully effective, will have to be set fairly high — to the point that they will raise large sums of revenue.
-But generating new government dollars isn’t their purpose; indeed, distributing revenues from carbon taxes as carbon dividends, or using them to reduce or phase out existing (and onerous) taxes like payroll taxes in revenue-neutral “tax shifts or swaps,” is built into many carbon tax proposals.
+It bears repeating that carbon taxes, to be fully effective, must rise quickly and high — to the point that they will raise large sums of revenue.
+But generating new government dollars isn’t their primary purpose; indeed, distributing revenues from carbon taxes as “carbon dividends” or using them to cut onerous taxes like payroll taxes in revenue-neutral “tax shifts or swaps,” has been built into many carbon tax proposals.

-Rather, the intent of robustly taxing carbon emissions is to cut those emissions by decisively raising prices of fossil fuels relative to conservation, efficiency and renewable energy.
-We don’t need more tax revenue in order to cut CO2 emissions, we need to shift more of the total tax burden onto dirty energy, and to do so without harming low- and middle-income families.
+Rather, the intent of robustly taxing carbon emissions is to cut those emissions by making burning fossil fuels convincingly costlier than conservation, efficiency and renewable energy.
+Rather than needing more tax revenue to cut CO2 emissions, we need to shift more of the total tax burden onto dirty energy, without harming low- and middle-income families.

-Effects of carbon taxes differ across the income range
+Different effects of carbon taxes across the income range point toward carbon dividends

-Most middle- and low-income households spend a larger percentage of their income on gasoline, other fuels and electricity than do higher-income households.
-For example, in 2014, the wealthiest 20% of U.S. households spent just 2.7% of their after-tax income on gasoline; the percentage for the lowest quintile, 10.8%, was four times as high.
-Clearly, imposing a gasoline tax or, by implication, a carbon tax, without tax-shifting or dividends would have disproportionate impacts on lower-income families.
+Most middle- and low-income households spend a higher percentage of their income on gasoline, other fuels and electricity than do higher-income households.
+In 2019, for example, the wealthiest 20% U.S. households spent just 2% of their after-tax income on gasoline; the percentage for the lowest quintile, 8%, was four times as high.
+Clearly, imposing a gasoline tax or, by implication, a carbon tax, without tax-shifting or dividends will disproportionately burden lower-income families.

-But the picture is quite different when energy expenditures are viewed in absolute dollar terms — a more meaningful measure.
-In 2014, the top-echelon quintile spent an average of $3,789 on gasoline, or 3.3 times as much as the $1,160 spent by the poorest 20% of households.
+But expressing energy expenditures in absolute dollar terms is a different and arguably more meaningful measure.
+Averaged over the 10-year period 2010-2019, the top-echelon quintile spent an average of $3,509 on gasoline, or 3.3 times as much as the $1,059 spent by the poorest 20% of households.
 Put differently, when all household outlays for gasoline are apportioned among quintiles, the highest-earning quintile accounted for 31% of the total, while the lowest quintile contributed just 9%.
-(The middle quintile, true to its name, spent exactly 20% of total outlays.)
+(The middle quintile, true to its name, spent exactly 20% of total outlays — see chart.)

 What’s true for gasoline applies to energy in general, as the Citizen’s Climate Lobby confirmed in a 2016 report analyzing the short-term financial impact of its fee and dividend idea set at a level of $15 per ton of carbon dioxide.
 The report painstakingly captures wide geographic variations in the carbon contents of fuels used to generate electricity, among other variables, giving it a finer grain than many previous analyses of carbon tax incidence.
 It found that households in the top quintile would pay an on average additional $319 per month, directly and indirectly, through higher fossil fuel prices associated with the carbon fee; that’s more than three times the additional $96 per month that households in the lowest quintile would pay.
 (The middle three quintiles would pay $116, $143, and $183, respectively.)